Photos of the Week: Jan. 19-23, 2026

 Key Takeaways:

-• Hangar 180, located on the Idaho-Washington border, is a distinctive warbird collection managed by the Peters family and their team, dedicated to maintaining, flying, and preserving aviation history.
+• Hangar 180 is a unique warbird collection located on the Idaho-Washington border, managed by the Peters family, dedicated to maintaining, flying, and preserving aviation history.

-• Though not yet a public museum, Hangar 180 encourages pilots to arrange tours via social media to experience their rare vintage warbirds up close.
+• While not yet a public museum, Hangar 180 welcomes pilots to arrange tours via social media to get an up-close look at their rare warbirds.

 See a mistake?
 Contact us.